yiisoft/yii2/apps/benchmark/README.md

 Yii 2 Benchmark Application
 ===========================

-**NOTE** Yii 2 and the relevant applications and extensions are still under heavy development.
-We may make significant changes without prior notices.
-Please do not use them for production.
-Please consider using [Yii v1.1](https://github.com/yiisoft/yii) if you have a project to be deployed for production soon.

 Yii 2 Benchmark Application is an application built to demonstrate the minimal overhead introduced by the Yii framework.
 The application contains a single page which only renders the "hello world" string.